Updated September 2014. New ones, updated ones and ones still to be done in bold.

 Bridgestone — named after founder Shojiro Ishibashi.
-The surname Ishibashi (ﾎｴ) means “stone bridge”, or “bridge of stone”.
+The surname Ishibashi (石橋) means “stone bridge”.

 Canon — Originally (1933) Precision Optical Instruments Laboratory.
 The new name (1935) derived from the name of the company’s first camera, the Kwanon, in turn named after the Japanese name of the Buddhist bodhisattva of mercy.
-(In Japanese it is still always pronounced with the first sounds as kya- kyanon)
+(In Japanese it is still always pronounced with the first sounds as kya- kyanon – like the religious figure)

 Casio — from the name of its founder, Kashio Tadao, who had set up the company Kashio Seisakujo as a subcontractor factory.
 (In Japanese it is usually pronounced with sh sound- Cashio- as the sounds si and shi are indistinguishable in Japanese).

 Daihatsu — shortened from 大阪の発動機製造 Osaka motor production and it got shortened to 大発 – Daihatsu (Great development), as dai is another pronunciation for the O in Osaka (thanks to the commenter below for this one)